 Once the checks are validated, the payment is authorized and the money is debited from the user’s account.
 The transaction is now complete and the purchase will show up on the customer’s credit card statement.
 The merchant is notified about a successful payment and the sale is considered valid.
 However, the money is paid out according to the settlement cycle.

 There can be two scenarios.
 One, the payment fails or two, the money is debited from the user’s account but isn’t credited to the merchant .
 In the later, the sale is considered invalid and the money is reversed in 5-7 working days.

 While a majority of our payments go through smoothly, there are some situations in which you’ll see a change in the status of the payment.

-At a high level, a buyer is redirected from Instamojo, via our banking partners to the buyer’s bank.
+At higher levels, a buyer is redirected to its bank from Instamojo.
+This is done via our banking partners.
 Here, the buyer authenticates the payment and is redirected back to us.
 The funds are either credited back into the buyer’s account automatically by their bank or settled to us.

 Retry Payment Feature

 Instamojo also allows your customer to retry the payment in case of payment failure.
-Buyers are directly taken to the payment mode selection screen, from where they can attempt the payment again.
+They will directly be taken to the payment mode selection screen where they can attempt again.